greenelfx/MapleBit/README.md

-cype
+MapleBit
 ====

-Welcome to Cype, the most advanced CMS designed for Maplestory Servers.
-Cype is currently in Alpha testing, and is not recommended for usage outside of digging through the code and finding issues!
+Welcome to MapleBit, the most advanced CMS designed for Maplestory Servers.
+MapleBit is currently in Beta testing.
+Please report all issues and glitches!
+More detailed page coming soon.